UC Multi-Campus Psychiatric Mental Health Nurse Practitioner Postmaster's Certificate

 Schedule and application deadline

 The program received high interest from many well qualified applicants for its inaugural class and increased admissions is planned for the January 2022 class.
 Eligible applicants, including those who did not receive admission for January 2021, are strongly encouraged to apply during this application cycle for the 2022 cohort.
-Applications are now open and close March 1, 2021.
+Applications are now open and close April 15, 2021.
 Visit the UCSF website for more information on how to apply.
+Also on the UCSF website, you can register to attend a virtual information session on Feb.
+2, Feb.
+17, March 2 or March 17.

 Who can apply